The type of vehicle you own in Missouri can make a big difference in how much you pay for car insurance.

 What are the cheapest cars to insure for teen drivers in Missouri?

-The Honda CR-V, Volkswagen Tiguan, Subaru Forester and Mini Cooper Countryman JCW are some of the cheapest cars to insure for an 18-year-old driver in Missouri.
-On the other hand, Mercedes-AMG EQS, Maserati Quattroporte and BMW M8 Gran Coupe are the most expensive vehicles to insure for a young driver.
+The Honda CR-V, Volkswagen Tiguan, Subaru Forester and Mini Cooper Countryman JCW are among the most affordable cars to insure for 18-year-old drivers in Missouri.
+On the other hand, vehicles like the Mercedes-AMG EQS, Maserati Quattroporte and BMW M8 Gran Coupe come with higher insurance costs for young drivers.

 Methodology